Dynamic Control of Service Systems with Returns: Application to Design of Post-Discharge Hospital Readmission Prevention Programs: Transient Control

-Given the above complexities, we numerically solve for the optimal policy in region $\cN$.
+Given these complexities, we numerically investigate the optimal policy in region $\cN$, and provide analytical support by establishing certain properties of the optimal trajectories.
 Taken together, the fluid dynamics \eqref{eq:fluid_C1}--\eqref{eq:fluid_C2} and costate dynamics \eqref{eq:Gd1}--\eqref{eq:G2} form a full-rank system of ODEs.
 For any state in $\cA$, we know that the corresponding costates must be equal to their terminal values as specified in Lemma $\ref{costate_formula}$, thus providing a complete set of boundary conditions.
 We can then solve for the optimal trajectory passing through that state, and obtain the optimal policy for every point along the trajectory.
 By repeating this procedure for a grid of closely-spaced points along the boundary of $\cA$, we obtain a grid of trajectories fanning outward from $\cA$.
 We can then interpolate to obtain the policy for any point in the state-space.
-While this solution is approximate, by increasing the density of the starting points, we can increase the precision of the approximate solution.
-We illustrate and further discuss the structure of the optimal policy in this region via numerical examples in the following section.
+While this is an approximate solution, we can increase the precision of the solution by increasing the density of the starting points.

+As we illustrate and further discuss in Section \ref{subsec:examples}, we observe that the optimal policy in $\cN$ has a similar structure to that in $\cC$, except that the contour lines are nonlinear.
+Specifically, they are extensions of the linear contours in $\cC$ and similarly monotone in state.
+In the case of a piecewise linear intervention cost, the state-space is divided into different regions where different intensities of interventions are provided, but with nonlinear boundaries.
+In addition, we conjecture that a similar uniqueness result to Theorem \ref{thm:unique} also holds for initial conditions in $\cN$; see Section \ref{ap:filippov} for additional details.

+We conclude this section with two supporting results.
+First, we show that starting in $\cN$, if the optimal policy ever deviates from $p_\infty$, we must enter the $\cC$ region. \begin{proposition} Starting from a state in $\cN$, it is never optimal to reduce the return probability to avoid entering $\cC$. \end{proposition} Second, in the special case of a linear intervention cost, we show that the optimal trajectory switches between intervention and no-intervention at most twice before entering $\cC$, hence supporting our numerical observations. \begin{proposition} Assume that the intervention cost $C(\cdot)$ is linear.
+Starting from an initial condition in $\cN$, an optimal trajectory makes at most two policy changes before entering $\cC$. \end{proposition} The proposition implies that starting in $\cN$, either we never intervene, or if we intervene and stop, we never start intervening again.